|

 unavoidable bass boost that occurs with all pressure gradient

 transducers when they are used at close distance (proximity effect).
+The stunning looks of this microphone

 combined with the classic sound of the double ribbon filament and